datacamp/authoring/docs/courses/design/before-you-begin.md

 # Before you begin

-In order to get started, you need some basic skills in writing markdown and using GitHub, and an idea of the type of course you will make.
+In order to get started, you need some basic skills in writing markdown, using GitHub, and an idea of the type of course you will make.

 ## Learn to write markdown